wf0601/TableCheck_Desktop_Watcher/README.md

-# tablecheck-crawler
+# tablecheck desktop watcher

 A personal-use macOS menubar app (with optional CLI) that watches [TableCheck](https://www.tablecheck.com/) restaurants for openings, pings you when one matches your criteria, and launches a logged-in Chromium pre-filled and pre-navigated to the exact slot.
-You review and click 予約する.
+You review and proceed to booking.

 ## What it does